 Chefs at fine restaurants consider it an insult if you drown their carefully prepared food in a condiment.
 While ketchup may be standard fare at home, it is not considered in good taste to lather on extra sauces and spices at a fine dining facility.
 Taste your food first before seasoning it.

 An invitation to a business meal need not be intimidating if you follow these essential practices for successful business dining.
-Practicing these dining protocols will set your table associates at ease, advance your business interests, and your dining experience will have been a great personal success.
+Practicing these dining protocols will set your table associates at ease and advance your business interests.
+Furthermore, your dining experience will have been a great personal success.

 This article was written by: Joy DirksPhoto Credit: bady qb